 How To Prepare For the Busy Cataract Surgery Season?

 1) The Right Team

-A big piece of the puzzle is making sure your OR systems are fine-tuned and ready to run smoothly.
+A big piece of the puzzle is making sure your OR systems are fine-tuned.
 A well-oiled machine runs smoother and more efficiently.
 Who is in charge of what?
 Do you have designated point-people on your team that act as the “go-to person” for specific roles in the context of cataract day?
 If not, then your team has holes in how efficient you can be.
-This is tough for many OR’s because eyes are not the only (and also not the most profitable) cases and your team can only wear so many hats!
+This is tough for many ORs because eyes are not the only (and also not the most profitable) cases, and your team can only wear so many hats!

 2) The Right Equipment

 Speaking of equipment, you need the right equipment if you want to increase your efficiency.
 Every time new cataract technology is released, there have been enhancements made in safety and efficiency from the previous technology.
 Study the evolution of every phaco platform and ophthalmic microscope in the past 20 years, and every update has included technology, software, and hardware updates that support safer and more efficient surgery.
 That begs to reason that if you use the latest technology available for cataracts, you’ll likely have shorter and safer cases.
 The biggest hurdle for most ORs….the cost to keep up with the technology!